eocreates/Cloud-DataEngineering-Project/README.md

 This repository showcases my completed Cloud and Data Engineering projects.
 All tasks were executed using Microsoft Azure (Data Lake, Synapse, Data Factory), with solutions easily adaptable to other cloud platforms.

-⚠ Note: Some functions may vary if using AWS, GCP, or other cloud services—always confirm platform-specific syntax.
+⚠ Note: Some functions may vary if using AWS, GCP, or other cloud services always confirm platform-specific syntax.

 🛠 Key Skills Demonstrated: